krieven/W3View/readme.md

 		</sample-component>
 	</div>

-The resulted markup of container will be
+The resulted structure will be

 	<div as="container">
 		You are here